 All homemade repellents are based on smell to take advantage of their sensitive nose.
 So you can try anything that is strong-smelled, just make sure it’s not harmful to humans and other animals.

-If you’re not sure which product to buy, try the ones from this list of deer-repellent that we’ve reviewed.
+If you’re not sure which product to buy, try the ones from our list of deer-repellent that we’ve reviewed.